merenlab/anvio/anvio/docs/programs/anvi-script-reformat-fasta.md

                            --stats-only
 {{ codestop }}

-Which will report entry counts, length totals, min/max/mean/median lengths, and N50/L50, and render length histograms in the terminal (anvi'o will pick a bin count for these histograms, but you can also set a specific number using the `--length-histogram-bins` parameter).
+Which will report entry counts, length totals, min/max/mean/median lengths, and N50/L50, and render length histograms in the terminal (anvi'o will pick a bin count for these histograms, but you can also set a specific number using the `--length-histogram-bins` parameter and control the plot height with `--length-histogram-height`).

 [![Example stats-only output](../../images/anvi-script-reformat-fasta-stats.png){:.center-img}](../../images/anvi-script-reformat-fasta-stats.png)